tabularelf/CleanUpOnAisle3/README.md

 # CleanUpOnAisle3 v1.0.0
- A small extension that autocleans on runtime changes (VM to YYC or vice versa) Windows IDE currently supported
+ A small extension that autocleans on runtime changes VM to YYC or vice versa.
+(Windows IDE currently supported)
-Setup:
+## Setup:

 I'd recommend creating an `.gitingore` file and include this.
 ```